 How frequently should light therapy be used for longevity?

 The frequency of light therapy sessions also varies depending on the condition being treated and the individual's response to the treatment.
-For SAD and other mood-related disorders, it is generally recommended to use light therapy daily, preferably in the morning, as a way to mimic natural sunlight and regulate the body's circadian rhythm.
+For mood-related disorders, it is generally recommended to use light therapy daily, preferably in the morning, as a way to mimic natural sunlight and regulate the body's clock.
 However, for other conditions such as skin disorders or sleep disorders, the frequency and timing of light therapy sessions may differ.
 It is always best to follow the guidance of a healthcare professional or a light therapy specialist to ensure the best results.

 Can light therapy have long-lasting effects on the body?